Introduction

 Businesses that struggle to maintain a healthy cash flow find trade credits useful.
 It helps allocate funds to expand business operations rather than paying for goods or services in advance.

-Using trade credit options offered by businesses and always paying on time is a great way to improve your business credit score.
+Using trade credit options offered by businesses and always paying on time is a great way to improve the business credit score.

 If a customer is unable to pay back on time, it could even hurt their credit score or rating.